Skip to main content

 Strategy 2: Buy the Dip

-The key question is whether any given dip is a temporary correction or the start of a trend reversal.
-The structural drivers — central bank buying, ETF inflows, geopolitics — suggest the former is more likely in the near term, but this cannot be known with certainty.
+The key question is whether any given pullback is a temporary correction or the start of a trend reversal.
+The structural drivers — central bank buying, ETF inflows, geopolitics — remain intact, but near-term headwinds have grown: a firmer US dollar, rising oil prices, and higher real yields are the factors UBS cited when trimming its short-term target.
+Many investors will prefer pound-cost averaging (Strategy 1) rather than trying to pinpoint a bottom.

 Strategy 3: Review Your Portfolio Allocation